-Capital gains tax (CGT) is the tax you pay on any capital gain you make that you include in your annual income tax return.

-There is no separate tax on capital gains - rather, it forms part of your income tax.
+Capital gains tax (CGT) is the tax you pay on any capital gain that you make.
+There is no separate tax on capital gains, rather the capital gains tax forms part of your income tax when you include that capital gain on your tax return.
 You are taxed on your net capital gain at your marginal tax rate.

 Your net capital gain is the difference between your total capital gains for the year and your total capital losses (from your business and other assets), less any relevant CGT discount or concessions.
-You must include any net capital gain you make for an income year in your assessable income.
+You must include the net capital gain you make in an income year in your assessable income for that year.